unigrid-project/unigrid-project.github.io/docs/governance/dao_constitution_01.md

 ## Context

-The Unigrid Project, a decentralized system built on the Cosmos SDK framework, requires a robust governance model to ensure its sustainable growth and evolution.
-The proposed constitution provides a foundational framework for the DAO's operations, ensuring transparency, fairness, and adaptability.
+The Unigrid Project, a pioneering decentralized cloud services network, is constructed on the robust foundation of the Cosmos SDK framework.
+To guarantee its continuous evolution and sustainable expansion, a resilient governance model is indispensable.
+The proposed constitution lays down the fundamental guidelines for the DAO's functions, emphasizing transparency, equity, and flexibility.

+While the consensus chain, built with the Cosmos SDK, will oversee governance voting, the heart of the Unigrid network is the Hedgehog network.
+Hedgehog is responsible for managing drive storage, computing power, VPN, and throughput, ensuring the network's seamless operation and efficiency.

 ## Governance Votes